blackbaud/skyux-lib-help/README.md

 # skyux-lib-help

-### The SKYUX library for interacting with the Help Widget.
+### The SKY UX library to interact with the Help Widget.

 ## Getting Started